First, here’s what we offer. We are not a youth soccer league. We are an adult soccer league. You must be at least 16

 Fall and Spring Soccer:

 In the fall and spring, we have three competitive divisions of men’s, women’s and coed soccer that play on Sundays.
 The games are played at a few sand alone fields in town, Arroyo del Oso Park at Wyoming and Spain, and at the New Mexico Soccer tournament complex in Bernalillo.
 Games are played at 9, 11, 1 and 3.
 We've used some city fields in the past but the city has begun a program to remove the permanent goals from all the fields and we own our own 22 field soccer complex and can fit everything in at that location.

-We also have a Wednesday night coed league that plays at the NM Soccer tournament complex in Bernalillo.
+We also have a Wednesday night 7 v 7 coed league that plays at the NM Soccer tournament complex in Bernalillo.
 We're also offering an Over 50 pickup soccer action for both men and women on Wednesdays at the complex.

 Outside of the APS soccer complex, which is in full use during the fall, there are no lighted fields in town for weeknight soccer.